Teemu Selänne: Return to Anaheim (2005–2014)

 A free agent when the NHL resumed play in 2005–06, Selänne returned to Anaheim by signing a one-year, $1 million contract with the Mighty Ducks.
-As his usual number 8 was being worn by defenseman Sandish Ozolinsh, Selanne returned to wearing number 13, the number he had originally worn during his first two NHL seasons with the Winnipeg Jets.
+As his usual number 8 was being worn by defenceman Sandis Ozoliņš, Selänne returned to wearing number 13, the number he had originally worn during his first two NHL seasons with the Winnipeg Jets.
 During a resurgent season, he scored his 1,000th career point on January 30, 2006, with a goal in a 4–3 victory over Los Angeles.
 Selänne completed the season with 40 goals and 90 points, both of which led the Mighty Ducks, and he was named the recipient of the Bill Masterton Memorial Trophy for dedication and perseverance.

 After reaching the Western Conference Final in the 2006 playoffs, the newly renamed Anaheim Ducks entered the 2006–07 season with high expectations; the team brought Selänne back with a one-year, $3.75 million contract.
 He reached several milestones during the season: Selänne became the 36th player in NHL history, and second Finn after Jari Kurri, to score 500 goals, on November 22, 2006, against Colorado.
 On December 31, he played his 1,000th NHL game.
 As part of a season in which he again led Anaheim in goals (48) and points (94), Selänne played in his tenth All-Star Game in 2007, and scored his first hat-trick in six years (the 19th of his career) on January 12, 2007.
 It was the same day he spoke with a friend in Finland with terminal cancer who asked to be sent the game puck if Selänne had a three-goal game.
 Finally, he scored his 301st goal as a Duck on February 18, 2007, to break Paul Kariya's franchise record.

 Early in the 2007 playoffs, Selänne became Anaheim's all-time leading playoff scorer when he recorded his 30th point as a Duck with an assist on April 13 against the Minnesota Wild.
-The Ducks defeated the Wild, Vancouver Canucks and Detroit Red Wings to reach the Stanley Cup Final; it was the first time in Selänne's career that he played in the NHL's championship series.
+The Ducks defeated the Wild, Vancouver Canucks and Detroit Red Wings to reach the Stanley Cup Finals; it was the first time in Selänne's career that he played in the NHL's championship series.
 As the sentimental favourite to win the Stanley Cup, his teammates motivated themselves to win the title for his benefit; Ducks goaltender Jean-Sébastien Giguère noted, "We don't have any better teammate.
 He's a guy who always has fun.
 He deserves this and if we can help him along the way, that would be great.
 I'd just love to see Teemu win this thing."
 Selänne finished the playoffs with 15 points in 21 games, and after 14 NHL seasons, the 36-year-old Selänne raised the Stanley Cup with his teammates after defeating the Ottawa Senators in five games.